-Kyrie Irving Apologizes For Saying ‘F–k Thanksgiving’
+Kyrie Irving Apologizes For Saying ‘F**k Thanksgiving’

 — Daily Mail US (@DailyMail) November 23, 2018

 In all actuality, Irving didn’t play a bad game at all.
-The NBA.com box-score had him scoring a team high 22 points and dishing 13 assists to go along with a serviceable six rebounds.
+The NBA.com box-score had him scoring a team-high 22 points and dishing 13 assists to go along with a serviceable six rebounds.
 The double-double aside though, it is perfectly understandable why he’d be as frustrated as any of his teammates would following a third consecutive loss that dropped the Boston Celtics to eighth place in the Eastern Conference.

 Judging by the tone and wording of his apology, it appears that Irving was nonetheless moved to clarify that he does respect opposing positions on the day’s significance, in spite of his own stance.
 “Meant no disrespect to the holiday and those who celebrate it respectfully.
 I’m grateful for the time we all can share with our families.
 We are always one,” he’d go on to write.